Cookie Consent by Free Privacy Policy Generator Los Molinos del Agua Greenway Nature Trail

 Vía Verde de los Molinos del Agua - Historia del Ferrocarril

-The mining industry of Huelva dates back to very ancient times, from the Tartessians to the Romans.
-In the 19th century, it was rediscovered by foreign companies that moved to the area with new technologies, technicians, managers, and culture, overseeing the exploitation of the rich deposits throughout the pyrite belt of the southwestern Iberian Peninsula.
-The relative proximity of the mines to the sea led to the construction of a dense railway network connecting the mines and the coastline, of which the Buitrón to San Juan del Puerto Railway was a part.
-The inauguration of this railway took place in 1868, making it the first mining railway in Spain and the first narrow-gauge railway in Andalusia.
+Mining in Huelva goes back to ancient times, from the Tartessians to the Romans.
+In the 19th century, foreign companies rediscovered and reopened the mines, bringing with them new technologies, engineers, managers, and even their own cultural influences, as they set about exploiting the rich deposits of the Iberian Pyrite Belt.
+The relative proximity of the mines to the sea led to the construction of a dense railway network linking the mines with the coast.
+Among these was the Buitrón–San Juan del Puerto Railway.
+This railway, inaugurated in 1868, was a pioneer: the first mining railway in Spain and the first narrow-gauge railway in Andalusia.